Best ArrayList Class examples in java| java array list tutorial

 Real-time ArrayList Usage examples

-• When you are working on CRUD operations of any database entries, ArrayList is used to store the objects in a temporary cache mechanism
+When working on CRUD operations for database entries, ArrayList is employed to store objects in a temporary cache mechanism.

 How to create an ArrayList

-ArrayList has a default and parameterized constructor with an integer parameter.
+ArrayList has both a default and parameterized constructor with an integer parameter.
+It can be initialized with specific sizes as shown below:

 ArrayList emptylist=new ArrayList(); or